 Have there been any interruptions in receiving swabs in the mail?

 Our team is still shipping and receiving swabs regularly.
-We are continuing to ship orders within a day of order creation to make sure USPS has orders in possession to ship as soon as possible.
 For more information on shipping, please review the USPS Operations Alert.

 Has there been any impact on international shipments (both incoming and outgoing)?

 We are still shipping and receiving international orders regularly.
 For a full list of international shipping updates, refer to usps.com.

 Will there be any delays with processing samples and releasing results?